 Trying to find why your toilet won’t stop running?

 A continuously running toilet can waste upwards of 200 gallons of water a day, leading to a sizable increase in your water bill, which nobody wants.
-If your toilet randomly runs on its own, there are a few reasons why, and we’ll go through some common fixes to remedy the issue.
+If your toilet randomly runs on its own, there are a few things you can do to repair your toilet.
+Let’s break down some of the common fixes and remedies for this issue.

 Why Does My Toilet Randomly Run?